CrashPlan-Labs/crashplanCLI/docs/userguides/extensions.md

     script()
 ```

-## Ensuring your script runs in the crashplan CLI python environment
+## Ensuring your script runs in the CrashPlan CLI python environment

 The above example works as a standalone script, if it were named `my_script.py` you could execute it by running: